03 Jul HOW TO GET OUT OF A ROOFING CONTINGENCY AGREEMENT

 Immediately, the grandson decided to keep this information to himself and not tell the roofing company of the landside victory, before the case was even heard.

-A few months later, after weeks of harassing phone calls and aggravating letters from the contractors, the case was being heard by a judge.
-Mr. Johnson, now being represented by his grandson and a licensed attorney and part time law professor, showed up to court with high hopes of a victory.
+A few months later, after weeks of harassing phone calls and aggravating letters from the contractors, the case was finally being heard by a judge.
+Mr. Johnson, now being represented by his grandson, a licensed attorney and part time law professor, showed up to court with a glowing confidence of victory.

 Here Ye, Here Ye…..
 All Rise for Court!

-Court is now in session.
-Mr. Johnsons attorney immediately jumps to his feet and demands the case be thrown out and asks permission to approach the bench.
+Mr. Johnsons attorney immediately demands the case be thrown out and asks permission to approach the bench.
 The judge grants permission and the attorney, never saying a word, turns over a copy of the written legislation law to the judge.

 The judge spent approximately 30 seconds reading over it before asking both sides to return to their seats.
 The contractors attorney began to speak when the judge interrupted him.
 This Case Is Dismissed!
 The contractor could not believe his ears.
 They hadn’t had a chance to say one word.

-The judge then went on to deal out a harsh tongue lashing to the contractor that lasted approximately 20 minutes.
-After the spanking, he then awarded Mr. & Mrs. Johnson $5,000 in stress and aggravation to be paid immediately by the roofing company.
+The judge went on to deal out a harsh tongue lashing to the contractor.
+Then awarded Mr. & Mrs. Johnson $5,000 in stress and aggravation to be paid immediately by the roofing company.
 In addition, the judge demanded the contractor also pay all court costs, from both sides.

-The young salesman that had originally knocked on the door later admitted to the judge that he knew nothing about installing a roof system, nor did the owner of the company.
-He had simply been hired and trained to seek out hail damages, knock on doors and convince homeowners to allow him to handle their insurance claim.
+The young salesman openly admitted to knowing nothing about installing a roof system.
+Saying he had simply been hired and trained to seek out hail damages, knock on doors and convince homeowners to allow him to handle their insurance claim.

 No One Cares!

 Despite the judges warnings, fines and court costs, the contractor and the sales person were spotted 3 days later “in the same neighborhood” working under “the same contingency agreements”.